Cherricott/Bigdata/README.md

 In an new terminal, run this command to get the data into warehouse:

     docker compose exec spark-app python sparkstreaming.py

-Run this in a new terminal to see: Every 5 seconds, the "Total Flights" number will jump up, and the "Worst Airline" might change.
-This confirms your pipeline is end-to-end.

-    docker compose exec spark-app python read_iceberg.py

 Check Data Flow: Go to http://localhost:8888 -> Topics -> flights_live -> Messages.
 (You should see data).